RamoramaInteractive/RamoramaInteractive/README.md

 - 👋 Hi, I’m @RamoramaInteractive
 - 👀 I’m interested in machine Learning, apps and games.
-- 🌱 I’m currently learning anything you need to know about artificial intelligence.
 - 💞️ I’m looking to collaborate on open source projects.
 - 📫 How to reach me : https://www.linkedin.com/in/ram%C3%B3n-wilhelm-735ba0179/